imagekit-developer/imagekit-javascript/README.md

 ## Initialization

-Initialize the SDK with your URL endpoint.
+Initialize the SDK by specifying your URL endpoint.
+You can obtain your URL endpoint from [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints) and your public API key from [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).
 For URL generation:
 ```js
 var imagekit = new ImageKit({
     urlEndpoint: "https://ik.imagekit.io/your_imagekit_id"